 Instructions

 - Mash two garlic cloves with 1-2 red Thai chilies and place in a large bowl.
+Muddle the long beans (or green beans) in the same bowl.
+Add the tomatoes and shredded papaya to the bowl.

 - Pour dressing over the salad and muddle and stir for about one minute.
-You can also use your hands and massage ( use kitchen gloves).
+You can also use your hands and massage (use kitchen gloves).

-- Add the peanuts and toss.
+- Add the roasted peanuts and toss.

-- Serve with sticky rice and cabbage leaves to make little wrap!
+Serve with sticky rice and cabbage leaves to make little wrap!

 Notes